danieleln/micro-keyboard/README.md

 - Boot in whichever the first OS on the list is.
 Change the boot order.
   Reboot the system.
 While it might work, it would take a good 20 minutes or so on my laptop.
 - Carry an external keyboard to the university.
-An overkill just to choose which OS to boot in.
+It doesn't fit in my backpack.

 So, I decided to build a tiny custom "keyboard" I could easily carry around.